 The 2007 vintage Blank Vineyard located in Rutherford was planted with cuttings from the Grace property and has its own unique soil and microclimate.
 It contains more of a spicy herbal note to the bouquet but it is just as soft and refined as their Estate Vineyard.
 Historically this wine takes a bit longer to evolve than the estate vineyard, but at the time of our taste, already shows a core of rich fruit on the palate.

 The Grace’s have long used their mailing list as their primary distribution of wine.
 With several thousand people waiting to get on this list, the best way to buy their wine is online – try K&L Wine Merchants or Wally’s Wine or you can sometimes find certain vintages at some of the high end wine shops in the Napa Valley – ACME Wine in St. Helena or V Wine Cellars in Yountville.
 All large format bottles are kept exclusively for charity with some of their donations topping the $100,000 mark.
 The Grace’s were involved in the original annual Napa Wine Auction which takes place every June and always raises millions of dollars for charity.
 Grace has also given away over 9700 watches helping spread his humanitarian efforts; each watch contains a simple message “Be Optimystic” which is a statement that is essentially integral to their success.
-Visit: www.gracefamilyvineyards.com or the direct link to their foundation here:
+For more information or to join their wait list, visit: www.gracefamilyvineyards.com or the direct link to their foundation here: